Marcusgwj/iPredict/README.md

 ## About The Project

 We aim to make a user-friendly website to easily visualise and understand stock predictions.
-We want users to make more informed decision before buying or selling their stocks.
+We want to help users make a more informed decision when buying or selling their stocks.
+We also want to make stock predictions less intimidating for the general public.

 <p align="right">(<a href="#top">back to top</a>)</p>